adrianlariani/adrianlariani/README.md

 - LinkedIn: https://linkedin.com/in/adrian-lariani

 ## ❗Job Search
-I’m seeking co-op opportunities in the United States for Fall 2025, Spring 2026, and or Summer 2026.
+I’m seeking co-op opportunities in the United States.
 I aim to gain experience in software engineering and data science roles where I can contribute to meaningful projects and grow professionally.

 ## Skills and Technologies